laurentenhoor/missing-docker-commands/README.md

-# missing-docker-commands
-The Docker commands you were always missing
+# The missing Docker commands

+* Kill all containers
+* Remove all images
+* Delete all images